melezhik/sparrowup/README.md

 ## Schedule a server check

-POST /check/$server/$project
+POST /check/$project/$server

-where $server is ip adress or host-name, $project is project name ( a proper directory should exist in repository )
+where $server is ip adress or hostname, $project is project name ( a proper directory should exist in repository )

 Example: